pharath/pharath.github.io/_posts/2022-09-22-notes-DatKom.md

             - if "waiting for 0" and it gets
                 - a corrupt packet **or** seq1: send ACK for 1 (i.e. last packet that it received correctly)
                 - the expected packet: send ACK for 0 (i.e. the expected packet)
-- rdt3.0: channel with errors **and** loss
+- rdt3.0: channel with errors **and** loss (**stop-and-wait** protocol)
     - FSM changes wrt rdt2.2:
         - same number of states as rdt2.2
         - sender:
             - while in the "waiting for" state
                 - timeout: resend
-                - if corrupt packet or wrong seq number do not do anything, just wait for timeout
+                - if corrupt packet or wrong sequence number do not do anything, just wait for timeout

 ## Sequence Numbers

+- in rdt2.1 and all following rdts
 - watch [original lecture video](https://www.youtube.com/watch?v=j93DZaMMjfg&list=PLm556dMNleHc1MWN5BX9B2XkwkNE2Djiu&index=19) to understand sequence numbers
     - they explain them differently than [Kenan Casey](https://www.youtube.com/watch?v=6lP0ow8Voe0&list=PLLFIgriuZPAcCkmSTfcq7oaHcVy3rzEtc&index=16)
     - both the sender and the receiver expect a certain sequence number (0 or 1) which does not have to be the same for the sender and the receiver